DR. JENNIE ROBERTSON

 Difficulties with mood (e.g. low mood, panic, and anxiety)

 Identity and self-esteem

 I do not make diagnoses or offer manualised treatments but instead use formulation to offer a working hypothesis about the problem, how it developed and what might be keeping it going.
 Therapy tends to be exploratory and I work with people's experiences, values, and skills, as well as offer ideas and techniques informed by a number of therapeutic models.
-These include: Compassion Focussed Therapy (CFT); Acceptance and Commitment Therapy (ACT); Narrative Therapy; Systemic Therapy; Cognitive Behavioural Therapy (CBT); Mindfulness; and Feminist Therapy.
+These include: Compassion Focussed Therapy (CFT); Acceptance and Commitment Therapy (ACT); Narrative Therapy; Systemic Therapy; Cognitive Behavioural Therapy (CBT); and Mindfulness.
 At the heart of my practice is the hope that the relationship between myself and the client is experienced as warm and compassionate, and enables them to feel safe, heard, validated, and respected.

 As well as providing 1:1 support, I have extensive experience of developing and delivering group interventions.
 A project involving The Health Foundation and Chickenshed Theatre won awards from Health Education England (2017) and was shortlisted for the Health Service Journal Innovation in Mental Health Award (2018).

 Online sessions are possible.
 I am a registered therapist with Cigna, Aviva, VitalityHealth, BUPA, and AXA insurance providers.

 I have significant experience of delivering teaching, consultation, supervision, and liaison.
 I am an honorary lecturer at University College London and am involved in the selection and supervision of trainee clinical psychologists for the North Thames DClinPsy programme, as well as undergraduate Psychology students.

 I have published in several journals and magazines, and have contributed to the development of NICE guidance.